 - Not have access to funds to hire an articling student

-Note that LAO-supported legal aid clinics are not eligible to apply.
+Note: Legal Aid Ontario-supported legal aid clinics are not eligible to apply

-If you have questions about the program, please contact Alida DeLorenzi, Grants Officer, The Law Foundation of Ontario at 647-288-8068 or firstname.lastname@example.org.
+If you have questions, please contact Alida DeLorenzi, Grants Officer, The Law Foundation of Ontario at 647-288-8068 or firstname.lastname@example.org.